-TOBACCO/E-CIGARETTES
+32. TOBACCO/E-CIGARETTES

 Brown County Schools is a tobacco free campus.
 Indiana Law prohibits the possession and/or selling of tobacco or e-cigarettes to anyone who is less than 21 years of age.
 Tobacco, lighters, matches, or any smoking paraphernalia including e-cigarettes will be confiscated and disciplinary rules will be followed.
-Parents will have 48 hours from the date of seizure to pick up confiscated items.
+Confiscated items will be turned over to the school resource officer.

-DRUGS, NARCOTICS AND ALCOHOLIC BEVERAGES
+33. DRUGS, NARCOTICS AND ALCOHOLIC BEVERAGES